 - To enforce censorship

-No matter whatever the reason might be, ISP tracking risks your online security and privacy.
+No matter the reason, ISP tracking risks your online security and privacy.
 Also, from the user’s perspective, it is a violation of individual rights to online privacy.
 Thus you need to do something to prevent it.
 The best way to hide your browsing history from ISP is to use a VPN.
-It masks your IP address and encrypting the data traffic makes your activities anonymous from the ISPs.
+It masks your IP address and encrypts the data traffic making your activities anonymous from the ISPs.

 How to Hide Your Browsing History From Employers?

-Employers do monitor their employees’ browsing activities, and there’s a purpose for it.
+Employers monitor their employees’ browsing activities, and it has a purpose.
 Firstly, it is done due to compliance with security regulations.
-The companies enforce such rules to monitor their internal networks and prevent hacking or any fraudulent activities.
+Companies enforce such rules to monitor their internal networks and prevent hacking or any fraudulent activities.

 Another reason is the lack of trust in their employees.
 Employers want to keep track of their employees’ productivity by monitoring their internet usage.
-Thus, they track the websites they visit, how much time they spend online, their downloading history, and other browsing data.
+Thus, they track the websites they visit, their time spent online, their downloading history, and other browsing data.
 An employee doesn’t feel private or secure in such situations.